 CAN may be implemented over a number of physical media so long as the drivers are open-collector and each node can hear itself and others while transmitting (this is necessary for its message priority and error handling mechanisms).
 The most common media is a twisted pair 5v differential signal which will allow operations in high noise environments and with the right drivers will work even if one of the wires is open circuit.
 A number of transceiver chips are available the most popular probably being the Philips 82C251 as well as the TJA1040.

-When running Full CAN (ISO 11898-2) at its higher speeds it is necessary to terminate the bus at both ends
+When running Full CAN (ISO 11898-2) and CAN FDat its higher speeds it is necessary to terminate the bus at both ends

 with 120 Ohms.
 The resistors are not only there to prevent reflections